chrispebble/CourseProject/README.md

 be sorted in descending order.
 Similarly, we also implemented paragraph level analysis for LSI similarity.

-To heuristically gauge the effectiveness of this method, each team member collected approximately 8-10 documents.
-These documents were loaded as the previously-read documents, and additional documents were provided as the unseen documents.
-From the preliminary examination, the results seem promising.
 The code is written in a modular fashion, so that we can easily extend the assistant to use different similarity/difference measures and methods

 Usage
 =====